alexlobera/leanjs_OLD_NX/src/pages/locations/paris/index.md

 city: Paris
 order: 5
 listImageSrc: paris.jpg
-# TODO use this when we now how to do it using different sizes from markdown images
+# TODO use this when we know how to do it using different sizes from markdown images
 # galleryImagesSrc: [
 #     "./gallery_images/image1.jpg",
 #     "./gallery_images/image2.jpg",